-We next embed the panel data example in a Monte Carlo simulation for the OLS estimator, with 1000 replications.
-In each simulation, we draw a random set of G states (with replacement).
+In each simulation, we draw a random set of G states (with replacement), where G takes values 6, 10, 20, 30, and 50.
 When a state is drawn, we take all years of data for that state.
-We then assign our DiD "policy" variable to half the states.
-As for Table 2, we examine varying numbers of states, ranging from six to fifty.
-In these simulations we perform tests of the null hypothesis that the slope coefficient of the policy variable is zero.
-Again 95% of exercises such as this should yield an estimated test size in the range (0.036, 0.064).
+We then assign our DiD "policy" variable to half the states with the policy turned on midway through the time period.
+In these simulations, we perform tests of the null hypothesis that the slope coefficient of the policy variable is zero.
+As in Table 2, for G = 6 and 10 we perform 4,000 simulations, so we expect that 95 percent of these simulations will yield estimated test size in the range (0.043, 0.057).
+For larger G, there are 1,000 simulations and the 95 percent simulation interval is instead (0.036, 0.064).

-We begin with the last column of the table, with G = 50 states.
-All tests aside from that based on default standard errors (row 1) have rejection rates that are not appreciably different from 0.05, once we allow for simulation error.
+We begin with the last column of Table 4, with G = 50 states.
+All tests aside from that based on default standard errors (Row 1) have rejection rates that are not appreciably different from 0.05 once we allow for simulation error.

-As the number of clusters decreases it becomes clear that one should use the T(G-1) or T(G-2) distribution for critical values, and even this leads to over-rejection with low G. The pairs cluster percentile-t bootstrap fails with few clusters, with rejection rate of only 0.01 when G = 6.
-For low G, the wild cluster percentile-t bootstrap has similar results with either 2-point or 6-point weights, with some over-rejection.
+As the number of clusters decreases, it becomes clear that one should use the T(G-1) or T(G-2) distribution for critical values and even this leads to mild overrejection with low G. The pairs cluster percentile-t bootstrap fails with few clusters, with rejection rate of only 0.005 when G=6.
+For low G, the wild cluster percentile-t bootstrap has similar results with either two-point or six-point weights with very slight overrejection.

-IX.
+XI.
 Concluding Thoughts

 It is important to aim for correct statistical inference, many empirical applications feature the potential for errors to be correlated within clusters, and we need to make sure our inference accounts for this.
-Often this is straightforward to do using traditional clusterrobust variance estimators - but sometimes things can be tricky.
-The leading difficulties are (1) determining how to define the clusters, and (2) dealing with few clusters; but other complications can arise as well.
+Often this is straightforward to do using traditional cluster-robust variance estimators-but sometimes things can be tricky.
+The leading difficulties are (1) determining how to define the clusters, and (2) dealing with few clusters; however, other complications can arise as well.
 When faced with these difficulties, there is no simple hard and fast rule regarding how to proceed.
-You need to think carefully about the potential for correlations in your residuals, and how that interacts with correlations in your covariates.
-In this essay we have aimed to present the current leading set of tools available to practitioners to deal with clustering issues.
+You need to think carefully about the potential for correlations in your model errors and